thi-ng/umbrella/README.md

 ### #HowToThing

-Ongoing since August 2023:
+Between August-November 2023,
-[#HowToThing](https://mastodon.thi.ng/tags/HowToThing) is a series of short posts on Mastodon, demonstrating a range of different techniques, patterns and use cases from across the _thi.ng/umbrella_ ecosystem.
+[#HowToThing](https://mastodon.thi.ng/tags/HowToThing) was a series of short posts & mini-tutorials on Mastodon, demonstrating a range of different techniques, patterns and use cases from across the _thi.ng/umbrella_ ecosystem.
 These are not necessarily intro examples, but each one comes with heavily commented code (and often with visual outputs/results).

 - [001: FPS counter with moving average](https://mastodon.thi.ng/@toxi/110898928550740865)
 - [002: Sorting an array by potentially CPU-costly sort criteria](https://mastodon.thi.ng/@toxi/110904190618425908)